BIOMASS

-BIOMASS is an annual publication and exhibition platform that produces digital volumes on artistic praxis through exhibitions, recordings and transcribed artist talks.
+Is an arts periodical that produces volumes on artistic praxis through featured exhibitions, recordings and artist interviews.

-In light of mass environmental degredation, and the need for equitable social change across fields, artistic practices can offer a unique training ground for transformative and provacative incitations.
-BIOMASS shows artists and their practices as case studies for living and creating in more sustainable, holistic or realistic ways.
+In light of mass environmental degradation, and the need for equitable social change across all fields and industries, artistic practices can offer a unique training ground for transformative and provocative invitations.
+BIOMASS emphasizes artistic practices as case studies for living and creating in more sustainable, holistic or realistic ways.

-The term biomass has multifold meaning, it can refer to an accumulated mass of organisms in situ.
-The term is also used within the energy industry to describe forms of burnable “waste” material used to create heat and electricity.
-The word’s etymology is more overt, bio - life and mass - volume; it is a form of measurement.
-From these meanings we find an expandable terminology to address issues in the field of creative labour.
-By focusing on the realities of artmaking in daily life BIOMASS shares work by artists who have approached personal, political, creative or monetary constraints and brought creative agency to the work they do.
+The term biomass has a multifold meaning.
+It refers to an accumulated mass of organisms in situ and, in the energy industry, describes forms of burnable “waste” material used to create heat and electricity.
+The word’s etymology is more overt, bio - life and mass - volume; a form of measurement.
+From these meanings we find an expandable terminology to address issues of burnout, waste, reuse and the natural world in the field of creative labour.
+By focusing on the realities of artmaking in daily life BIOMASS shares work by artists who have approached personal, political, creative or monetary constraints and brought creative agency to working within these constraints.

 BIOMASS is an independent project created by Liljana Mead Martin.